The Dementia Hospital Stay

 Hospital care for patients usually revolves around the hospital’s schedule.
 Therefore, the medication and meal times are different than at home.
 Most hospitals switched from scheduled routine trays to self-ordering whenever the patient was hungry.

 That works well for the alert and oriented patient, but what about someone with Dementia?
-Your loved one depends on the staff to order their tray and help them eat.
+Your loved one depends on the staff to order their tray and help them eat if family is not there to help.
 Unfortunately, trays often get ordered late, and when they arrive, they may sit at the desk and get cold.

 Keep in mind that there may be ten patients on the unit who all need to be fed, and only three nursing staff members can help.
 It also may take a while to feed someone with Dementia.
 Most people in the later stages of Dementia are very slow eaters, and it may take 30-60 minutes to feed one person.